CoSMoMVPA/CoSMoMVPA/doc/source/contribute.rst

             % <@@<
         end

 + When providing examples it is a good idea to write them in the shape of examples, so that running :ref:`cosmo_run_tests` will actually test whether the code runs as advertised.
 Many `modules <modindex.html>`_ have such doctests; you can spot them in the ``Examples:`` section of the help info, where the expected output is preceded by ``>``.
+For example:

-    .. include:: matlab/cosmo_run_tests_hdr.txt
+    .. include:: matlab/cosmo_strsplit_hdr.txt

 Unit tests